ComposableAnalytics/Docs/docs/index.md

 This documentation is continuously written, edited, and expanded by members of the Composable community.
 It is edited via text files in the [Markdown format](https://guides.github.com/features/mastering-markdown/) and then compiled into a static website and hosted using [ReadTheDocs](https://readthedocs.org/).

 !!! note
-    You can contribute to Composable's documentation by opening issue tickets or sending patches via pull requests [GitHub](https://github.com/ComposableAnalytics).
+    You can contribute to Composable's documentation by opening issue tickets or sending patches via pull requests on [GitHub](https://github.com/ComposableAnalytics).

 Please browse the topics (on the left) to find technical documentation, getting started guides and how-to articles.
 In addition to this documentation you may also find the following sites useful: